Alexhuszagh/Netizenbuzz-Analysi/README.md

 ## NLTK and Vader Analysis

 The Natural Language Toolkit is a Python library to analyze natural speech, for the classification of human speech.
 [Vader analysis](http://www.nltk.org/api/nltk.sentiment.html#module-nltk.sentiment.vader) is a subset of natural language processing specialized for social media content, making it ideal for analyzing the nature of content on Netizenbuzz.
+We can also use naive Bayesian classifiers, which are then specialized for a given dataset, to enhance our dataset.

 ## Methods